We review lots of models including Vax, Dyson, Phillips, Indesit and more, so you can find something suitable for your needs and budget.

 They can be either used either commercially or in a household setting, such as small rooms and small spaces (such as a living room) to help allergy sufferers or just to clean and improve air quality.

 In a home, you will most often find small standalone units that remove fine particles.
+Most air purifiers are able to do an effective job with a good clean air delivery rate.

 Larger devices implemented in air conditioning systems or air handler units (AHU) are more common in commercial settings, large spaces and large room settings to get rid of air pollution that is often denser and heavily polluted.